mironable/plagiarism-detector/README.md

-# Plagiarism detector project, Machine Learning Deployment
+# Plagiarism detector project

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.
+This project was submitted in partial fulfillment of the requirements for the Udacity Machine Learning Nanodegree.

 ## Project Overview